moleculerjs/site/source/docs/0.13/usage.md

 # Install Moleculer

-You can install Moleculer with npm or yarn
+Moleculer can be installed with npm or yarn

 ```bash
 $ npm i moleculer --save
 ```

 # Create your first microservice
-This example shows how you can create a small `math` service to add two numbers.
+This example shows how to create a small `math` service to add two numbers.

 ```js
 const { ServiceBroker } = require("moleculer");